Mercedes-Benz SL-Class (R231): SL 65 AMG (2012–2018)

-The vehicle includes a bi-turbo V12 engine rated at 630 PS at 4800-5400 rpm and 1000 Nm at 2300-4300 rpm, AMG Speedshift Plus 7G-TRONIC automatic transmission, AMG five-spoke light-alloy wheels in titanium grey with a high-sheen finish with 255/35 R 19 front and 285/30 R 19 rear tyres (optional matt black with a high-sheen rim flange wheels), optional MAGIC SKY CONTROL Vario-roof, AMG sports seats with single or two-tone upholstery in Exclusive Nappa leather with a special AMG diamond pattern, AMG carbon-fibre trim elements, the IWC-design analogue clock, the chromed AMG door sill panels illuminated in white, the AMG Performance steering wheel, 360 km/h speedometer, AMG start-up display with an exclusive AMG V12 BITURBO animation.
+The SL 65 AMG is powered by a bi-turbo V12 engine rated at 630 PS at 4800-5400 rpm and 1000 Nm at 2300-4300 rpm, paired with an AMG Speedshift Plus 7G-TRONIC automatic transmission.
+It also features AMG five-spoke light-alloy wheels in titanium grey with a high-sheen finish with 255/35 R 19 front and 285/30 R 19 rear tyres (optional matt black with a high-sheen rim flange wheels), optional MAGIC SKY CONTROL Vario-roof, AMG sports seats with single or two-tone upholstery in Exclusive Nappa leather with a special AMG diamond pattern, AMG carbon-fibre trim elements, the IWC-design analogue clock, the chromed AMG door sill panels illuminated in white, the AMG Performance steering wheel, 360 km/h speedometer, and an AMG start-up display with an exclusive AMG V12 BITURBO animation.

 The vehicle was unveiled at the 2012 New York International Auto Show.

 The German model went on sale in September 2012 for €236,334 (incl.
 19% VAT).

-Japan model went on sale on 2012-08-29.
+The Japanese market model went on sale on 29 August 2012.